About the Program

 The faculty are committed to creating an educational environment that is conducive to the development of dental hygiene professionals who are self-directed and who are capable of critical thinking, problem solving, and responsible decision making.
 The dental hygiene program promotes an educational environment that is positive and supportive and is characterized by mutual respect among students, faculty, clients, and staff.
 The primary role of the student within this educational environment is to acquire the knowledge, skills, and professional characteristics needed for planning, implementing, and evaluating dental hygiene treatment.
 The patient/client must be informed, actively involved in treatment, and provided opportunities for comprehensive dental care.
 The role of the faculty is to provide the translation and linkages of theory to clinical practice.
 The faculty will provide guidance, role-modeling, information, and positive feedback.
 The faculty will encourage student self-assessment and will also evaluate the process involved in performing clinical skills as well as the final outcome of dental hygiene treatment.

 The Department enrolls one class each fall semester.
-The class typically numbers 32-36 students.
+The class capacity is 34 students.

 Admission to the program is competitive and based on the following criteria:

 - Written and oral communication

 The UAMS dental hygiene program is a full-time, weekday commitment.
 Classes, laboratory sessions, and clinical sessions are scheduled Monday through Friday between the hours of 8am and 5pm.
 The Department does not offer evening classes.
 Portions of courses are web-assisted, but at the present time, the Department does not offer any totally on-line courses.

 For more information, please call the Department at 501-686-5734.